 Consent lists are made to keep track of your subscribers' consent and organise them, and Topics are created within lists to be able to categorise them according to their preferences.

-In profiles, you will be able to see on which Consent lists the profile has opted in and which Topics they've subscribed to.
+In Profiles, you will be able to see on which Consent lists the Profile has opted in and which Topics they've subscribed to.
 Don't forget that SMS and Email opt-in always occurs in Topic level.
+Read more about Consent lists and Topics...

 To access this part of the Profiles tab, make sure you've selected Profiles on the drop-down menu.